-Course Credits ECE 112 Maryland State Child Day Care Training Certification: Child ECE 113 Growth and Development, Part Maryland State Child Day Care Training Certification: Programs I 3 and Activities, Part II 3
+Course е Credits ECE 112 Maryland State Child Day Care Training Certification: Child ECE 113 Growth and Development, Part I Maryland State Child Day Care Training Certification: Programs 3 and Activities, Part II 3

-Emergency Medical Services Programs
+Emergency Medical Service Programs

-Liberty Campus Nursing, Allied Health and Human Services Division Allied Health Department 410-462-7731
+Business, Health, Sciences and Mathematics Division Nursing and Allied Health Department 410-462-7731

-- Emergency Medical Services Degree (069) - Emergency Medical Technician-Intermediate Certificate (230) - Emergency Medical Technician-Basic Track (212)
+- Emergency Medical Technician-Basic Certificate (M238) - Emergency Medical Technician-Intermediate Certificate (M230) - Emergency Medical Technician-Paramedic Certificate (M237) - Emergency Medical Services Degree (M069)

-BCCC's three Emergency Medical Services (EMS) programs provide students with various levels of preparation for a career in the EMS field: an Associate of Applied Science degree in Emergency Medical Services, an Emergency Medical Technician-Basic Track, and an Emergency Medical Technician-Intermediate Certificate.
+BCCC's four Emergency Medical Service Programs (EMSP) provide students with various levels of preparation for a career in the EMS field ranging from an Emergency Medical Technician-Basic Certificate, through Emergency Medical Technician-Intermediate and Emergency Medical Technician-Paramedic Certificates to an Associate of Applied Science degree in Emergency Medical Service.

-The College's EMS programs are career programs preparing students to work in the EMS field and/or to transfer to continue their studies at four-year institutions offering EMS-related coursework.
-The programs meet or exceed current Maryland State and U.S. Department of Transportation (DOT/NHTSA) guidelines.
+The College's EMS programs are career programs preparing students to work in the EMS field, and/or to continue their studies at four-year institutions offering EMS-related coursework.
+The programs meet or exceed current Maryland State and U.S. Department of Transportation, National Highway Traffic Safety Administration (DOT/NHTSA) guidelines.

-To be accepted into the programs, students must take the College's ACCUPLACER Test or show transcript proof of completion of ENG 82, MAT 82, and RDG 82 or their equivalents at another accredited college or university.
-Developmental courses may be taken concurrently with EMS 105, EMS 156, and EMS 293; however, all developmental courses must be satisfactorily completed prior to entrance into any other EMS course.
-EMS students must have written permission of the program head to take any EMS course other than EMS 105 and EMS 156.
+To be accepted into the programs, students must take the College's ACCUPLACER Test, or show transcript proof of completion of RDG 81 and MAT 81 or their equivalents at another accredited college or university.

+Developmental courses recommended as a result of taking the College's ACCUPLACER Test may be taken concurrently with EMSP 101, EMSP 103, and EMSP 108; however all required developmental courses must be satisfactorily completed prior to entrance into any other EMSP course.

+EMS students must have written permission of the Program Coordinator to take any EMSP course other than EMSP 101, EMSP 103, and EMSP 110.

-Students must be aware of the intense commitment of time required for successful completion of the coursework.
-To enter the Emergency Medical Technician-Basic (EMT-B) program, a student must be 18 years of age or 16 years of age with written parental permission.
-Students who enter the Emergency Medical Technician-Intermediate Certificate Program or the AAS in EMS Degree Program must satisfy the current Maryland State requirements for entry into an Advanced Life Support (ALS) program as established by the Maryland Institute for Emergency Medical Services Systems (MIEMSS).
-These requirements include being a Maryland Certified Emergency Medical Technician-Basic and at least 18 years of age prior to beginning the coursework.
-To be eligible to take the National Certification and State Licensing examinations after completing the program, students must have been a Maryland Certified Emergency Medical Technician-Basic for at least one full year or provide documentation of completion of 150 emergency runs and provide documentation of affiliation with a MIEMSS-approved advanced life support provider.
+Students must be aware of the intense commitment of time required for successful completion of the EMS Program coursework.

+To enter the Emergency Medical Technician-Basic Course (EMSP 103), a student must be 18 years of age or 16 years of age, with written parental permission.

+Students who enter the Emergency Medical Technician-Intermediate Certificate, or the AAS in Emergency Medical Service Degree Program must satisfy the current Maryland State requirements for entry into an Advanced Life Support (ALS) program, as established by the Maryland Institute for Emergency Medical Services Systems (MIEMSS).
+These requirements include being a Maryland Certified Emergency Medical Technician-Basic, and at least 18 years of age prior to beginning the coursework.
+To be eligible to take the National Certification and State Licensing examinations after completing the program, students must have been a Maryland Certified Emergency Medical Technician-Basic for at least one full year, or provide documentation of completion of 150 emergency runs and provide documentation of affiliation with a MIEMSS-approved advanced life-support provider.

-Before enrolling in clinical and fieldwork courses students must show proof of current health status (by physical exam less than six months old) and have up-to-date immunization/titres as required by clinical and field sites.
-This requirement will be reviewed each time a student enrolls in a clinical or fieldwork course.
+Before enrolling in clinical and fieldwork courses, students must show proof of current health status (by physical exam less than a year old), have up-to-date immunization/titres and provide a complete criminal background check as required by clinical and field sites.
+This requirement will be reviewed each time that a student enrolls in a clinical or fieldwork course.

 Students are required to carry their own personal health insurance and encouraged to obtain medical malpractice insurance.
-BCCC does not provide either of these for our students.
+BCCC does not provide either of these for our students

-Students who enter the programs with current Maryland or National Registry EMT-B, EMT-I, or EMT-P certification and complete graduation requirements for the A.A.S. degree or a certificate may receive credit by departmental examination for the EMS courses equivalent to their certification level.
+Students who enter the programs with current EMT-B, EMT-I or EMT-P certification, and complete graduation requirements for a certificate or the AAS Degree, may be exempted from taking the EMS courses equivalent to their certification level at the completion of the certification of degree program.